 Hejduk recommended to budget for a mailing of the updated SOP (Standards of Practice) to all licensees.

-Roegner made a motion to approve the new rules as approved by OAH (Office of Administrative Hearings) and put on the website for the Home Inspection Licensure Board.
+Roegner made a motion to approve the new rules as approved by the Office of Administrative HearingsRules Review Commission and put on the website for the Home Inspection Licensure Board.
 Corey seconded the motion.
 Motion carried.

 Cleary stated that the Attorney General’s Office sent an advisory request letter to HomeCloud on July 11, 2024.
-Cleary stated a motion is needed to reserve the attorney client privilege to go into closed session authorized by NC §143-318.11 (3) to consult with the attorney (Cleary) employed by NCHILB.
+Cleary stated a motion is needed to reserve the attorney client privilege to go into closed session authorized by N.C.
+Gen. Stat. §143-318.11 (3) to consult with the attorney (Cleary) employed by the Board.

 Chair Dye tabled making a motion on HomeCloud until all points on agenda are completed.

-Rodney Daughtry shared an update on the planning session scheduled for the NC Home Inspector Licensure October Board meeting.
+Rodney Daughtry shared an update on the planning session scheduled for the October Board meeting.
 The new accounting forms for Board member reimbursements were given to Board members and sent electronically to Board members not present at location.

 Chair Dye, Board members, and staff discussed topics to be addressed at the Board planning session in October 2024.